-3.1 Withdrawal date for TEIs
+3.1 Withdrawal date for Te Pūkenga, universities and wānanga

-- (a) You may set a Withdrawal date, being the specified period during which a student can Withdraw and receive a full refund of compulsory student service fees, provided that date is not earlier than the Withdrawal date in paragraph (b). - (b) If you do not set a Withdrawal date, the Withdrawal date will be the date on which 10% (rounded up to the nearest whole day) or one month of the course for which a student is enrolled has passed, whichever is the smaller.
+- (a) If you are Te Pūkenga, a university or a wānanga you may, set a Withdrawal date, being the specified period during which a student can Withdraw and receive a full refund of compulsory student service fees, provided that date is not earlier than the Withdrawal date in Condition 3.1(b). - (b) If you do not set a Withdrawal date, the Withdrawal date will be the date on which 10% (rounded up to the nearest whole day) or one month of the course for which a student is enrolled has passed, whichever is the smaller.
 The Withdrawal date must be determined by calculating the number of seguential calendar whole days from the start date of the course.